RuPaul's Drag Race WERQ THE WORLD in São Paulo – MONDO MODA - Breaking Latest News

 RuPaul’s Drag Race WERQ THE WORLD will be presented on Sunday, November 26 at Vibra São Paulo (Avenida das Nações Unidas).
 The production is a science fiction adventure set in a dystopian future.
 The queens of RuPaul’s Drag Race must choose between the real world and the simulated reality they once knew.

-The cast coming to Brazil will include Aquaria, Bosco, Daya Betty, Ginger Minj, Jaida Essence Hall, Kandy Muse, Mistress Isabelle Brooks and Vanessa Vanjie.
+The cast coming to Brazil will feature Aquaria, Bosco, Daya Betty, Ginger Minj, Jaida Essence Hall, Kandy Muse, Mistress Isabelle Brooks and Vanessa Vanjie.

 RuPaul’s Drag Race WERQ THE WORLD 2023 World Tour @ publicity